-With its flat lands and close together towns, the Netherlands is a real cycling nation.
+With its flat land and close together towns, the Netherlands is a real cycling nation.
 But there are more kinds of bicycle than the traditional model you are probably used to.
 Many special bicycle types are more popular in the Netherlands than in most other countries.

 Once in a while, you will see an interesting contraption whizz by on the bicycle path, that can look like anything from an oversized cigar with a human head sticking out of it, to a set of bicycles that was taken apart and soldered together as one.